SwiftAkira/AnyIdea-/README.md

 ## 🎯 Project Overview

-**AnyIdea?** is an activity suggestion application where users input their available budget, time, and preferences, and receive personalized recommendations for things to do at home or nearby.
+**AnyIdea?** is a web-based activity suggestion application where users input their available budget, time, and preferences, and receive personalized recommendations for things to do at home or nearby.
+The app runs entirely in the browser with a Python backend API.

 ### Core Features
 - Budget-based activity suggestions